Nexmo/nexmo-developer/_tutorials/client-sdk-ios-set-up-push-notifications.md

             }];
 ```

-* `'isSandbox'` is YES/true for an app using the apple sandbox push servers and NO/false for an app using the apple production push servers.
+* `'isSandbox'` is YES/true for an app using the Apple sandbox push servers and NO/false for an app using the Apple production push servers.
-* `'deviceToken'` is the token received in `application:didRegisterForRemoteNotificationsWithDeviceToken:`
+* `'deviceToken'` is the token received in `application:didRegisterForRemoteNotificationsWithDeviceToken:`.

+## Conclusion

+In this tutorial you have seen how to set up push notifications.